apache/iotdb/docs/SystemDesign/2-QueryEngine/4-ResultSetConstruction.md

 It is worth noting that the timeseries paths of the query are sorted by device before the RawDataQuery and AggregateQuery are deduplicated, in order to reduce I/O and deserialization operations and speed up the query.
 Here an additional data structure `pathToIndex` is calculated to record the position of each path in the query.

+Because only one set of data needs to be calculated for the LastQuery, there is no need to sort the paths.
+Its `pathToIndex` will be null.

 The deduplication logic of **AlignByDeviceQuery** is in the  `hasNextWithoutConstraint()` method of its result set.

 - org.apache.iotdb.db.query.dataset.AlignByDeviceDataSet.hasNextWithoutConstraint()